rails/rails/guides/source/active_storage_overview.md

 end
 ```

-It's important to know that the file are not yet available in the `after_create` callback but in the `after_create_commit` only.
+It's important to know that the file is not yet available in the `after_create` callback but in the `after_create_commit` only.

 Analyzing Files
 ---------------